Pseudo-Kaposi Sarcoma (Acroangiodermatitis)

 Classic Kaposi sarcoma on histopathologic examination.

-Surgical elimination of the shunts is curative in acroangiodermatitis accompanying arteriovenous malformations.
+In acroangiodermatitis resulting from arteriovenous malformations, surgical elimination of the shunts is curative.
 Multiple, small fistulae can be destroyed individually or by embolization; however, the latter method can lead to ischemia and necrosis.

 Author